 We initially owned a Bibo 2 base and were very impressed with the print quality.
-However, it had a few minor niggles with bed levelling and it took forever to get heated.
+However, it had a few minor niggles with bed leveling, and it took forever to get heated.
 Also, the wifi and laser modules had to be purchased separately.

 Multiple cooling fans, filament-out detector

-The Bibo 2 Touch is compatible with Repetier-Host, Cura, Simplify3D and Makerware
+The Bibo 2 Touch is compatible with Repetier-Host, Cura, Simplify3D, and Makerware.

 Excellent Customer Support